For more information, please visit our FAQs.

 How many vegans are there in the UK?

 The Vegan Society estimated in 2006 that there are 150,000 vegans in the UK.
-However, due to ever-rising interest in veganism, demonstrated by tools such as Google Trends which track the increased interest in vegan and related search terms, this number is now likely to be larger.
+However, due to ever-rising interest in veganism, demonstrated by tools such as Google Trends that track the increased interest in vegan and related search terms, this number is now likely to be larger.

 The Department for Health and Food Standards Agency's (FSA) 'National Diet and Nutrition Survey' 2012 put the level of vegans at less than 1% based on a survey of 1,582 children (1.5-18 years) and 1,491 adults.
 The same survey puts the level of vegetarians (ie. those eating eggs and or dairy products in addition to vegan foods) at 2% of adults and children.
 The same study was conducted in 2010 and 2011 and the figures for vegetarianism and veganism remained stable throughout that period at 2% and less than 1% respectively.